UnitTestBot/UTBotJava/docs/NightStatisticsMonitoring.md

 ## How do we collect statistics?

-To find the algorithm you can refer to StatisticsMonitoring.kt.
-Shortly speaking, it is based on ContestEstimator.kt, which runs test generation on the sample projects and then compile the resulting tests.
+To find the algorithm you can refer to `StatisticsMonitoring.kt`.
+Shortly speaking, it is based on `ContestEstimator.kt`, which runs test generation on the sample projects and then compile the resulting tests.
 We repeat the whole process several times to reduce measurement error.

 ## Statistics monitoring usage

 ### Collecting statistics

-To run statistics monitoring you have to specify the name of the json output file.
+To run statistics monitoring you have to specify the name of the JSON output file.

 Input arguments: `<output json>`.

-Output format: you get the json file, which contains an array of objects with statistics on each run.
+Output format: you get the JSON file, which contains an array of objects with statistics on each run.

-More about each statistic: Statistics.kt.
+More about each statistic: `Statistics.kt`.

-More about monitoring settings: MonitoringSettings.kt.
+More about monitoring settings: `MonitoringSettings.kt`.

 Input example: